 The knee is a hinge-joint formed between the tibia (lower bone) and femur (upper bone), also called Tibiofemoral joint, which is dived into medial and lateral compartment.
 The patella glides over the front of femoral condyles to form a patellofemoral joint.
 In addition, there is superior tibiofibular joint between the tibia and the head of fibula (outer leg bone).

 The knee joint is particularly susceptible to traumatic injury because it depends more on the ligaments due to less musculature around it for its strength and stability.
-The space between the tibia and femur is partially filled by two menisci (inner and outer sides) that are attached to add congruency.
+The space between the tibia and femur is partially filled by two menisci (inner and outer sides) that are attached to add congruence.
 They aid in lubrication and nutrition of the joint and act as shock absorbers.

-|Medial Collateral (inner side ligament)||Prevents medial (inner side) opening up|
+|Medial Collateral (inner side ligament)||Prevents medial (inner side) opening-up|

-|Lateral Collateral (outer side ligament)||Prevents lateral (outer side) opening up|
+|Lateral Collateral (outer side ligament)||Prevents lateral (outer side) opening-up|

 |Anterior Cruciate (within joint on the front side)||Prevents anterior (front) translation of the tibia on the femur|

-|Posterior Cruciate (within joint on the back side)||Prevents posterior (back) translation of the tibia on the femur.|
+|Posterior Cruciate (within joint on the backside)||Prevents posterior (back) translation of the tibia on the femur.|

 NOTE: It must also be remembered that the lumbar spine (lower back), hip, and ankle may refer pain to the knee, and these joints must be assessed if it appears that joints other than the knee may be involved.